homieiot/convention

 An MQTT topic consists of one or more topic levels, separated by the slash character (/).
 A topic level ID MAY ONLY contain lowercase letters from a to z, numbers from 0 to 9 as well as the hyphen character (-).

-A topic level ID MUST NOT start or end with a hyphen (-).
 The special character $ is used and reserved for Homie attributes.

 • Every MQTT message payload MUST be sent as a UTF-8 encoded string